ibm-cloud-docs/cephaas/host_unmap.md

 # Unmap volume from a host
 {: #unmap-hosts}

-Unmap one or more volumes from host by using the UI, CLI, or API.
+Unmap one or more volumes from host by using the UI, CLI, API or Terraform.
 {: shortdesc}